luongnv89/doc-bases/README.md

   - Delete knowledge bases you no longer need.
 - **Interactive CLI**:
   - Query your knowledge bases using natural language.
+  - Supports session IDs for persistent, resumable conversations.
+  - Multi-step reasoning and iterative tool use.
   - Seamlessly switch between tasks or exit the app.
 - **Logging**:
   - Toggle logs on or off for debugging and monitoring.